avanhatt/icse22ae-kani/README.md

 ## Machine requirements

-Our full docker image contains 3 related work projects that each have many dependencies (Crux-MIR, Rust Verification Tools, and SMACK), which increases both the size of the instance and the requirements for the host machine.
+Our full Docker image contains 3 related work projects that each have many dependencies (Crux-MIR, Rust Verification Tools, and SMACK), which increases both the size of the instance and the requirements for the host machine.

 We also provide a smaller instance that just contains our Kani system and the _results_ of other tools run on each test cases.